abuecker/sf-test/src/presentation.md

 ![CD](./diagrams/cd.svg)

-As part of the continuos delivery process for each service, Packer builds an AMI of the service.
+As part of the continuous delivery process for each service, Packer builds an AMI of the service.

 CloudFormation then updates the stack with the new AMI.